About the Mary River Catchment

 Specialist in water quality monitoring and data analysis, hydrology, statistics and agricultural and water modelling.
 Highly experienced educator.

-Alana Ebert – B. Laws (Hons), B. Behavioural Science, (currently completing B. Sc. – Agricultural Science and Environment & Sustainability)
+Alana Ebert – B. Laws (Hons), B. Behavioral Science, (currently completing B. Sc. – Agricultural Science and Environment & Sustainability)

-Experienced in report writing, legislative interpretation and analysis, policy analysis, community and stakeholder engagement, water quality monitoring and calibration of Waterwatch equipment.
+Experienced in report writing, legislative interpretation and analysis, policy analysis, community and stakeholder engagement, water quality monitoring, dairy effluent management, riparian rehabilitation.

 Rebecca Watson – B.Sc.
 Hons Natural Sciences